thunderrabbit/automatic-happiness/content/episode/2018/11/27glued-fourth-placed-outer-spiral-support.md

 characters now to work on it.
 What indeed should they have?
 Maybe little brother can work on it with some ice cream spoons.

-Today Squarehead has started bringing the Caret Splitter Extension up the ramp that Big Brother just put into place.
+Today Squarehead has started bringing the [Caret Splitter Feeder](/p/csf) up the ramp that Big Brother just put into place.

 G Choppy has just cut the Fourth Placed Outer Spiral Support and is